-- 220. Plaintiffs incorporate the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 221.
-Plaintiffs entered into a contract with USFL when the life insurance policy at issue was purchased. - 222.
-Throughout the life of the life insurance policy, Plaintiffs paid to USFL all premiums and charges due under the policy as set forth at the time of execution of the policy, and Plaintiffs have performed all obligations and conditions under the policy. - 223.
-Under the life insurance policy, USFL owed and continues to owe duties and obligations to the Plaintiffs and Class members.
-Among these duties is the duty to properly administer the policy consistent with the terms and obligations set forth within the life insurance policy.
-This includes the duty to determine the correct monthly deduction from a policyholder's account, the duty to notify the policyholder in a timely manner whenever USFL believed a policy's COI expenses increased, and to refrain from increasing the COI except under very specific conditions. - 224.
-USFL materially breached the terms of the life insurance policy and its duties to Plaintiffs and Class members under the policy when it: - a. instituted unreasonable COI increases for purposes not authorized under the life insurance policy;
+- 220. Plaintiff incorporates the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 221.
+Plaintiff and Class members entered into a contract with USFL when their respective Policy was purchased. - 222.
+Plaintiff and Class members paid to USFL all premiums and charges due under their Policy as set forth at the time of execution of the Policy, and Plaintiff and Class members have performed all obligations and conditions under their Policy. - 223.
+Under the Policy, USFL owed and continues to owe duties and obligations to the Plaintiff and Class members.
+Among these duties is the duty to properly administer their Policy consistent with the terms and obligations set forth within the life insurance policy.
+This includes the duty to determine the correct monthly deduction from a policyholder's account; the duty to notify the policyholder in a timely manner whenever USFL believed a policy's COI expenses increased; and the duty to refrain from increasing the COI except under very specific conditions.

-- b. failed to determine the correct monthly deduction from the life insurance policy's account in accordance with the policy's terms and conditions; - c. failed to notify Plaintiffs as soon as USFL determined that its "expectations" for the life insurance policy was inaccurate and that the policy was not performing sufficiently and required an increase in COI; - d. failed to determine in a reasonably timely manner that the life insurance policy was not charged the appropriate COI; - e. failed to maintain adequate reserves in order to perform on its obligations under the policy. - 225.
-As a direct and proximate result of USFL's conduct, Plaintiffs and Class members have been damaged in an amount to be determined at trial.
-The aforementioned damages include, but are not limited to, the diminished value in Plaintiffs' and Class members' life insurance policy; the improper increased cost of insurance premiums; and any damages suffered by Plaintiffs and Class members from not having the opportunity to pursue and secure alternatives to the diminished life insurance policy at issue that occurred due to their reliance on the representations of financial solubility of the life insurance policy by USFL.
+- 224. USFL materially breached the terms of the life insurance policy and its duties to Plaintiff and Class members under the policy when it: - a. instituted unreasonable COI increases for purposes not authorized under the life insurance policy; - b. failed to determine the correct monthly deduction from the life insurance policy's account in accordance with the policy's terms and conditions; - c. failed to notify Plaintiff as soon as USFL determined that its "expectations" for the Policy were inaccurate and that the policy was not performing sufficiently and required an increase in COI; - d. failed to determine in a reasonably timely manner that the life insurance policy was not charged the appropriate COI; and - e. failed to maintain adequate reserves in order to perform on its obligations under their Policy. - 225.
+As a direct and proximate result of USFL's conduct, Plaintiff and Class members have been damaged in an amount to be determined at trial.
+The aforementioned damages include, but are not limited to, the diminished value in Plaintiff's and Class members' life insurance policies; the improper increased cost of insurance premiums; and any damages suffered by Plaintiff and Class members from not having the opportunity to pursue and secure alternatives to the diminished life insurance policy at issue that occurred due to their reliance on the representations of financial solubility of the life insurance policy by USFL.